Wrenbjor/a11y1st/README.md

 A11y1st comes from the experience of Wayne Renbjor, the owner of WCR Studios (A Marketing and Web Agency) in the South Jersey and Philadelphia area.
 We are looking for article writers!
 Articles require their own sub folder.
 Any supported images must be places in the images subfolder for the article.
 Supported formats for content is Liquid templates.
 Supported formats for images is png, jpg, and svg.

 Please contact Wayne with an article idea.
 You will need to submit a new PR for the article, we also prefer that the article lighthouse tests at 95% or above for accessibility.
 If there is nothing more than texts, images, and links it should test at 100%.

+# Project info

+Templating system is [Liquid](https://liquidjs.com/tutorials/intro-to-liquid.html).
+This mixes HTML with "{{ }}" vars.

+The static code generation is [11ty](https://www.11ty.dev/).
+11ty supports several templating methods.
+You are welcome to use Markdown if you like but you lose styling capability.

+The Source Control is manages on [Github](https://github.com/Wrenbjor/a11y1st) using a [classic Git-Flow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branch model with the only modification is that Github now uses 'main' in favor of 'master' as a primary branch.
+Once you clone the repo, please checkout the 'development' branch then start a new 'feature' for your new article or submit corrections to an article that already exists.
+You will have to submit a pull request (PR) to have your branch reviewed for the following:

+- Spelling
+- Grammar
+- Accessibility
+  - Alt tags on images
+  - Proper header order
+  - font size and color
+  - Keyboard navigation
+  - Aria tags when necessary
+- Relevance to the Accessibility Development and Design community